 Once you finish your reservation, an email will be sent with your confirmation and permit.
 Be sure to have your permit available when you are occupying the cabin.
 You can print it out or simply know where to find it in your inbox (this is what I do).

 Congratulations on booking a public use cabin in Alaska!
-They make for some of my favorite adventures and you’re in for a really, really good time.
+Hiking to public use cabins make for some of my favorite adventures so you’re in for a really, really good time.

 Tips & Tricks